 Analogy.
 People used “man-made” materials, instead of more durable “God-made” materials in building the tower.
 The people were building a monument to themselves, to call attention to their own abilities and achievements, instead of giving glory to God.

 Bible & Geology.
-Some scholars believe that the destruction of the Tower of Babel marks the time in history when God divided the earth into separate continents which were during the time of Peleg.
+Some scholars believe that the destruction of the Tower of Babel marks the time in history when God divided the earth into separate continents that were during the time of Peleg.

 Implications.
 We may be tempted to think we no longer need to trust and obey God.
 We may believe our learning, sophistication and technology are all we need to be self-sufficient and guarantee our security.
 The lesson of the Tower of Babel is that such self-sufficiency is a delusion.
 History has shown that many nations and their leaders have fallen into the trap of arrogance and self-sufficiency.
 Like Babel, those nations have eventually ended up in ruins.